Just like the museum, we aim to make the website as accessible as

 - The page structure consists of a main heading "Results found in

-London Canal Museum Website" followed by two headings which are not coded as
+London Canal Museum Website" followed by two headings that are not coded as

 site map pages are similar but with some different wording)